Australian Fashion Week: Notable models and events

 In 1997, supermodel Linda Evangelista's appearance in the Alex Perry show drew international attention to the event.
 Eva Herzigova donned a $500,000 pearl bikini to launch Tigerlily's first runway show in 2001.

 Jade Jagger modelled for Charlie Brown in 2005.
 Dita Von Teese was a guest of honour in 2007, giving a sexy performance that featured her straddling a giant MAC lipstick.
 Singer Macy Gray performed at the Marcs show in 2008, and celebrity fashion blogger Susie Bubble covered the 2010 event.

 In the early 21st century, 2001 saw some notorious appearances of animals as a runway gimmick.
 Model Kristy Hinze wore a snakeskin bikini with a live snake draped around her shoulders.
 It began to wrap itself around her neck, to her evident discomfort.
 Meanwhile, streetwear label Ksubi (then named Tsubi) released 169 live rats onto the runway, one of which was killed, prompting an RSPCA investigation.

-In 2013, MBFWA exhibited many of the same Australian designers, while also introducing upcoming designers.
+In 2013, AFW exhibited many of the same Australian designers, while also introducing upcoming designers.
 These new generation 2013 included Betty Train, Desert Designs, Faddoul, Jamie Ashkar, Natalie & Sarah, The Letter Q, and Tristan Melle.
 Some of the most praised designers showcased on the runway were White Sands, Christopher Esber, Bec and Bridge, Aurelio Costarella, and Camilla and Marc.

 Venues

 Australian Fashion Week has previously been held in April/May at the Fox Film Studios, Moore Park in Sydney, and at St Kilda Pier in Melbourne.
-It was announced in October 2012 that Fashion Week was moving from the Overseas Passenger Terminal in The Rocks to the Carriageworks in Eveleigh in 2013.
+In 2013 Fashion Week moved from the Overseas Passenger Terminal in The Rocks to the Carriageworks in Eveleigh.
+In 2026 it will move to the Museum of Contemporary Art at Circular Quay.